piecepackr/piecepackr_site/content/Docs/ppn.rst

 * Allow passing in more information to game setup.
 Probably use a Metadata_ tag like "SetupArgs" or "SetupParams" and allow it be a mapping.

+  + Or perhaps interpret ``GameType`` differently if it is a mapping instead of a string?
   + Seed for random setup for games like Alien City
   + Number of rows and columns for an general rectangular board setup
   + Whether to assume dice are 1/2" or larger (for setup in Tablut), similar assumptions about coin size could be relevant for setting up games like Tab